Shankhan333/ML-data-analysis/README.md

 - **pandas** for data manipulation
 - **seaborn** and **matplotlib** for data visualization
 - **Python** for being an awesome language for data analysis

----

-This `README.md` provides an overview of the project, setup instructions, usage examples, and other relevant information.
-Adjust it based on your actual file names, project structure, and requirements.